sindresorhus/awesome-nodejs/readme.md

 - [KeystoneJS](http://keystonejs.com) - CMS and web application platform built on Express and MongoDB.
 - [Calipso](http://calip.so) - A simple content management system, built along similar themes to Drupal and Wordpress, that is designed to be fast, flexible and simple.

 ### Forum

-- [nodeBB](https://nodebb.org/) - A better forum platform for the modern web.
-The next generation forum software that's free and easy to use.
+- [nodeBB](https://nodebb.org) - A better forum platform for the modern web.

 ### Blogging

-- [ghost](https://ghost.org/) - Ghost is a simple, powerful publishing platform that allows you to share your story with the world.
+- [ghost](https://ghost.org) - Simple, powerful publishing platform that allows you to share your story with the world.
-- [Hexo](http://hexo.io/) - A fast, simple and powerful blogging framework powered by node.js.
+- [Hexo](http://hexo.io) - Fast, simple and powerful blogging framework.

 ### Debugging